matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 476) Preemptible VM?
 Answer: Short-lived cheaper (up to 80%) compute instances.
 Can be stopped by GCP any time (preempted) within 24 hours.
-Use Preempt VM iff: Your applications are fault-tolerant.
+Use Preempt VM if: Your applications are fault-tolerant.
 You are very cost sensitive.
 Your workload is not immediate.
-Example: No- immediate batch processing jobs.
+Example: No immediate batch processing jobs.
 Restrictions: Not always available.
 No SLA and cannot be migrated to regular VMs.
 No automatic restarts.

 477) Spot VMs?